-Although he was successful in the east, and conquered both Magadha and Bengal, he was not as successful elsewhere.
+Although he was successful in the east, and conquered Magadha and probably Bengal also, he was not as successful elsewhere.
 He tried to cross the Narmada to march into the Deccan, but was stopped by a ruler belonging to the Chalukya dynasty, Pulakeshin II.